 - Failure in the network hardware

-- The ping was block on the firewall.
+- The ping was blocked on the firewall.

 - Other reason.

-If a ping command return an error it is important to understand why it is fail during the check.
-Using the error message that it return and the above list it is possible to understand why your continuous ping test failed.
+If a ping command returns an error it is important to understand why it fails during the check.
+Using the error message that it returns and the above list it is possible to understand why your continuous ping test failed.